-Print and broadcast journalism and a growing number of related fields place a premium on clear, concise, accurate writing based on the timely collection of information.
-The Journalism program emphasizes these skills while recognizing the importance of new technology and the growing use of broadcast reporting techniques on websites.
+Print and broadcast journalism—and a growing number of related fields—place a premium on clear, concise, accurate writing based on the timely collection of information.
+This program emphasizes these skills while recognizing the importance of new technology and the growing use of broadcast reporting techniques online.
+Courses in reporting and storytelling, critical

 This is a US Federal Aid Approved program.